-ATo the ours days , in our cultures, the two-faced figure continue to exercise a fascination, also in the visual arts.
-An example for all, and just from a locality far from those in which in the past the culture of the two-faced one has been developed: at Clyde River (island of Baffin), the representatives sculptors of the Arctic sculpture of the Inuit currently use vertebre of whale in order to represent Giano with two faces, and this also is considered a way to use natural shapes.
-It is returned therefore from far away to the origins, and the circle is closed....BR>
+In the present day, in our cultures, the two-faced figure continues to exercise its fascination, even in the visual arts.
+An example for all, and just from a place so far away from those in which in the past the culture of two-faced figures was most developed: at Clyde River (Baffin Island), sculptors representing Inuit Arctic sculpture currently use whale vertebrae to depict two-faced Janus, and this is also considered a way of using natural shapes.
+Thus we return from so far back to the origins, and the circle is closed....BR>

 DE GRAZIA, A.,(1981), Chaos and Creation, Metron, Princeton

 FILINGERI, L.,(1984),Psychodynamic considerations at margin of presulpture and prehistorical sculpture interpretattions, Primeval Sculpture, 1:16-19

 FRAZER, J.G., (1910), Il ramo d'oro, Torino, Boringhieri, 1973

 GAIETTO, P., (1982), Prescultura e Scultura preistorica, E.R.G.A., Genova